Eight-vertex model

-In statistical mechanics, the eight-vertex model is a generalisation of the ice-type (six-vertex) models; it was discussed by Sutherland, and Fan & Wu, and solved by Baxter in the zero-field case.
+In statistical mechanics, the eight-vertex model is a generalization of the ice-type (six-vertex) models.
+It was discussed by T. Bill Sutherland and C. Fan & F. Y. Wu, and solved by Rodney Baxter in the zero-field case.

 Description

 As with the ice-type models, the eight-vertex model is a square lattice model, where each state is a configuration of arrows at a vertex.
-The allowed vertices have an even number of arrows pointing towards the vertex; these include the six inherited from the ice-type model (1-6), and sinks and sources (7, 8).
+The allowed vertices have an even number of arrows pointing towards the vertex; these include the six inherited from the ice-type model (1-6), sinks (7), and sources (8).